-A data lake can be used when you need to analyze large amounts of diverse data and require flexible data analytics.
+A data lake can be used when you need to analyze large amounts of diverse data and require flexible advanced analytics.
 It is also a great fit for big data analytics, as it stores and efficiently processes large amounts of data.

 Key benefits of a data lake

 - Data ingestion: Data is ingested into the data lake from various sources such as databases, logs and APIs.